shazid98/DevOps_eng114/README.md

 - Be able to understand the product built by other people; no need to understand how to build a product from scratch
 - The environment should work for everyone
 - Can be thought of as an extension of the agile method
+- Changes in small increments and in iterations
+- Continuous testing by developing automated [CI/CD pipelines](https://www.flagship.io/ci-cd/)

 ## Benefits: